Time Management Activities For Employees

 We have 86,400 seconds each day.
 And just like with the money exercise, the time we have today can’t be saved for a later time.

-This exercise will help the team gain a better understanding of how precious time is and how important it is that they spend it wisely and not let it go to waste.
+This exercise will help the team better understand how precious time is and how important it is to spend it wisely and not let it go to waste.

 Game 8: Time Squared